 There is no place like home!
-After more than a decade of reporting and anchoring across the country, I am excited to return home and join FOX 5 News!
-I was born in Brooklyn, New York and raised in Montclair in northern Virginia, where I attended elementary, middle and high school.
+After more than a decade of reporting and anchoring across the country, I am excited to be home!
+I currently reside in northern Virginia where I was raised and where I attended elementary, middle and high school!

 I graduated from Virginia Tech with a Bachelor of Arts degree in Journalism.
 GO HOKIES!
 I also studied abroad in Cuernavaca, Mexico and received my Certification in Spanish from La Universidad de Internacional.